The classical-quantum limit: The standard limit

 Consider a single quantum system, that we denote $C$, with Hilbert space $\mathcal{H}^C$ and trace-one, positive semi-definite density operators $\hat{\rho}$ that form a set of states $S(\mathcal{H}^C)$.
 We will take this quantum system to be characterised by the canonical commutation relation $[\hat{q},\hat{p}]=i\hbar$, and interpret the operators $\hat{q}$ and $\hat{p}$ as the position and momentum of the system.
 This system will have an associated Hamiltonian $\hat{H}$ which generates the free, unitary evolution of the $C$ system in the absence of any interactions with other systems.

-A typical method of studying the classical limit of such a system is via the Wigner representation, which provides an alternate description of quantum mechanics in terms of functions of phase space \cite{wigner1932quantum,takahashi1989distribution,wiseman_milburn_2009}.
+A typical method of studying the classical limit of such a system is via the Wigner representation, which provides an alternate description of quantum mechanics in terms of functions of phase space \cite{wigner1932quantum,wigner1932quantum,groenewold1946principles,moyal1949quantum,zachos2005quantum}.
 Defining the operators $\hat{A}_{q,p}=\frac{1}{\pi\hbar}\int dy \ e^{-ip y/\hbar} |q-\frac{1}{2} y\rangle \langle q + \frac{1}{2} y |$, where $|q\rangle$ denotes the eigenstates of the position operator $\hat{q}$, one may map operators acting on $\mathcal{H}^C$ to functions of phase space $\mathcal{M}$ by taking the trace with respect to $\hat{A}_{q,p}$ i.e. $\hat{O}\mapsto\tr[\hat{A}_{q,p}\hat{O}]$.
 The most important example is the Wigner function $W(q,p)$, the phase space representation of the quantum state

 By the properties of $\hat{A}_{q,p}$ and $\hat{\rho}$, it follows that $W(q,p)$ is real-valued and is normalised when integrated over phase space i.e. $\int W(q,p)\ dq dp=1$.
 Unlike a probability distribution, it is not guaranteed to be non-negative for all $q,p$ in phase space, and hence is termed a \textit{quasi}probability distribution.
 To study how unitary dynamics are represented in the Wigner representation, one must also consider the Wigner representation of the Hamiltonian $\hat{H}$, given by the real-valued $H^W(q,p)=\tr[{\hat{A}_{q,p} \hat{H}}]$.
-The free unitary dynamics in the Wigner representation is then given by the Moyal bracket where here the star product of two phase space functions $f=f(q,p)$ and $g=g(q,p)$ is given to be interpreted in terms of the series expansion of the exponential, with the arrows denoting whether each derivative acts on the function on the left or the right.
+The free unitary dynamics in the Wigner representation is then given by the Moyal bracket where here the star product of two phase space functions $f=f(q,p)$ and $g=g(q,p)$ is given and to be interpreted in terms of the series expansion of the exponential, with the arrows denoting whether each derivative acts on the function on the left or the right.
+Expressions such as equation \eqref{eq: WigEvo} may be found by using the standard result that products of operators on the Hilbert space are mapped to the star product of their Wigner representations i.e. $\hat{f} \hat{g} \mapsto f\star g$ \cite{groenewold1946principles,zachos2005quantum}.